 - Size of project

 It is true that bigger projects will cost more.
 However, as a general rule of thumb, many overlay installers reduce their price per square foot as the size of the project grows.
-For example, SolCrete, a company in Texas estimates that a 200 square foot overlay will cost just over $7 per square foot, while a 500 square foot project would run about $3 per square foot.
 Keep in mind that if your project is small, there may be a minimum charge for the work.
 If this is the case, see if they can include some upgrades such as saw cuts or staining within the minimum price.

 - Surface preparation and crack repair

-If your concrete has glue, a coating or sealer on the surface it may need to be cleaned or ground to ensure the overlay can bond properly.
+If your concrete has glue, a coating or sealer on the surface, it may need to be cleaned or ground to ensure the overlay can bond properly.
 Additionally, cracks must be filled before applying an overlay.
-Many contractors, such as Table Mountain Creative Concrete in Colorado, factor these costs into their price per square foot.
-Table Mountain’s website lists the price of an overlay (including prep, a standard color or stain and sealer) as $7-10 per square foot.
+Many contractors factor these costs into their price per square foot.
 Ask your contractor what’s included to be sure there are no surprises.

 - Decorative scoring or staining

-If you elect to add a decorative finish, this will also increase costs due to the additional materials or equipment required as well as the extra labor time.
-The more elaborate your design, the more costly it will become.
+If you elect to add a decorative finish, this will also increase costs due to additional materials or equipment required, as well as the extra labor time.
+The more elaborate your design, the more costly it will be.

 Just like any other purchase or service, an overlay will cost more if you live in a major city.
 It is best to have a few local contractors provide you with quotes to know what a regionally appropriate price is for your project.
-Location can also affect the cost of an overlay installation if there are access challenges.
+The specific location of the floor or area to be resurfaced can also affect the cost of an overlay installation if there are access challenges.
 If it is hard to get to the site or special adaptions have to be made to complete the work, there will likely be additional fees.